• Skip to primary navigation

 Muscle Insertions

 Muscle insertions are one of the least talked about aspects of bodybuilding.
-Insertions determine to what degree a specific muscle can develop.
+Insertions determine to what degree a specific muscle can develop, and they are just about entirely genetic.
 Biceps and calves can best describe the effect of muscle insertions on your muscle mass and symmetry.

 Depending on your bicep insertion, your guns might be long, short, or average in length.